atksh/convert_for_insta/README.md

 # and automatically store them in the output directory.
 ```

+## Details

+- 3500kbps
+- mono 128kbps audio
+- width 1080 pixels

+You can change more parameters by editing `config.py`.

 # Regulations of in-feed videos on Instagram
 - Maximum 30 frames per second.
 - Square video minimum resolution is 600 x 600.
 Max is 1080 x 1080.